 If you are a small- to medium-sized business with dozens of computer users and servers, Cat6 is the minimum recommendation.
 It is affordable and provide sufficient bandwidth for typical business network traffic.
 However, if your business handles large files on a daily basis, Cat7 is worth considering.
 It is pricey but you can benefit from faster file transfers to help ensure productivity.Back to Top

-These cables uses the RJ-45 connector.
-It consists an 8-position, 8-conductor connector.
+These cables use the RJ-45 connector.
+It consists of an 8-position, 8-conductor connector, as illustrated.

 TIA/EIA-568A and -568B are two standards for connecting